Maxwelton, Queensland: History

-In 1960 the town itself had a population of 72 and the one-teacher school had 17 students from grade 1 to grade 8.
-The teachers (who boarded at the hotel) at that time were Harry Thomas followed by Henry Crowther (arguably one of the best of outback teachers).
-Art and dress-making were taught by Mrs Edith Pick (wife of the Postal Clerk) who was also instrumental in organising the annual Maxwelton Gymkhana (Maxwelton Races).
-The hotel was owned by Mrs Dawson (who had one eye) and was often visited by Cecil Hickmott and his horse 'Dick'.
-Dick was well known for drinking in the bar and putting on a drunken walk home over the railway line.
-Apart from the hotel, school, railway station and post office, the only other public building in town was the public shower.
-Built of corrugated iron next to the bore head and sporting the best shower rose in Australia it was fed by hot water direct from the untapped artesian bore.
-Also in 1960 the swimming pool was built by locals led by Les Pick (postal clerk) and Gilbert Skennerton (rail ganger).
-It was nothing more than an earthen dam with a sand base (trucked from the Flinders River near Hulberts Bridge) but it was a magnet for everyone in town as it was no longer necessary to drive out to the river to cool down in summer.

-The main occupants of the town were rail workers who had a row of fettlers cottages along the southern side of the rail track which carried two trains a day - The 44 up to Mt Isa and the 19 down to Townsville.
+In days gone by, the little township had a café, butchers shop, a dance hall, a pub, a post office and a school.The main occupants of the town were rail workers who had a row of fettlers cottages along the southern side of the rail track which carried two trains a day - The 44 up to Mt Isa and the 19 down to Townsville.
 These trains brought in most supplies.
 With the road trip to Richmond taking up to one and a half hours each way, the shopping trip to Weekly's store in Richmond was a full day outing.

 The Maxwelton School was closed due to lack of children, but has had as many as 35 pupils enrolled in the past.
 The school first began in the old butchers shop in 1923, and the teacher was given board and lodging at the North Star Hotel for one pound per week.
 The first official school building was built on five acres of land south of the railway line in 1925 where it still stands today.

 For the last 61 years the annual Maxwelton races have occurred at the town's racecourse on the southern side of the Flinders Highway.
 The future of the race is currently in doubt, but there has been a recent revival in public interest.